 ADHD, LEARNING DIFFICULTIES, AUTISM, EMOTION REGULATION PROBLEMS

 In childhood when human neuroplasticity is at its peak, neurofeedback in combination with targeted non-invasive brain stimulation may improve the symptoms of Attention Deficit Hyperactivity Disorder (ADHD), Developmental Delays, Dyslexia and Autism.
-It is also a brilliant tool for supporting emotion regulation in the developing brain.
+It is also a great tool for supporting emotion regulation in the developing brain.
 This short video, courtesy of Kings College London’s Research Lab, explains how ADHD (attention deficit hyperactivity disorder) symptoms are related to specific brain dysfunction.

 ADHD, DEPRESSION, ANXIETY, ANGER AND STRESS RELATED CONDITIONS IN ADULTS

-In the adolescence and in adulthood, during the most productive work life years, neurofeedback and neuromodulation techniques may enhance cognition by improving concentration, decision making and multitasking skills and reducing the impact of stress on the brain and body.
+In the adolescence and in adulthood, during the most productive work life years, neurofeedback and neuromodulation techniques can enhance cognition by improving concentration, decision making and multitasking skills and reducing the impact of stress on the brain and body.
 Neurofeedback, combined with tDCS, tACS, nIRS or pEMFS, offers a powerful tool for improving the symptoms of Depression, Anxiety, Panic, Anger and other affect regulation disorders.

 PEAK PERFORMANCE, EXECUTIVE FUNCTIONING AND CREATIVITY

 Neurofeedback training is a well-known performance boosting technique in the world of business, sports and the arts.